-Canadian Wildlife Service (CWS) field crew members who worked with fishes, macroinvertebrates, and water quality sampling were trained by Jennifer Jung and Ian Smith in the Toronto Region during June and July field visits.
+Canadian Wildlife Service (CWS) field crew members who worked with fishes, macro-invertebrates, vegetation and water quality sampling were trained by Ian Smith and Hayley Rogers in the Toronto Region during June and July field visits.
 A number of crew members returned from previous years and all members participated in training on project protocols.
-The sampling protocol, technical equipment use, occupational health and safety, and field-based decisionmaking were covered in detail over multiple days.
-Crew members were assessed in the field and lab for proper sample collection, data recording, GPS use, field lab water processing, equipment calibration, and lab sample preparation and storage.
+The sampling protocol, technical equipment use, occupational health and safety, and field-based decision-making were covered in detail over multiple days.
+Crew members were assessed in the field and Iab for proper sample collection, data recording, GPS use, field Iab water processing, equipment calibration, and Iab sample preparation and storage.
 An experienced staff member was paired with new personnel to reinforce project protocols and ensure high data quality.
 A mid field-season check was conducted in July.
 No problems were identified.